Transforming Data into Knowledge with Semantics

 DuPont, a science-based company with over 200 years of heritage and a diverse business portfolio in nutrition, biotechnology, electronics, transportation, safety, and construction, has deployed MarkLogic to deliver on its vision and roadmap for corporate digital services at the company.
 DuPont leverages MarkLogic to capture and integrate product and market intelligence, and deliver “accelerated insights” to support competitive marketing, product launch, and technical service.

-Find out more about this use case by watching DuPont’s video on MLTV.
+Find out more about this use case by watching DuPont’s video.

 The U.S. Air Force Research Lab (AFRL) – Enabling Semantic Discovery in a Data Lake Context

 The Air Force Research Laboratory (AFRL), a scientific research organization operated by the U.S. Air Force Materiel Command, created the HyperThought™ data management platform on MarkLogic — a scalable, agile, and flexible way to make exabytes of data discoverable and securely shareable for 700 scientists and engineers, with thousands more external collaborators.

 Is Your Organization Using the Optimal Data Integration Approach for Turning Data into Knowledge?